firesidefiction/firesidefiction.github.io/_posts/nonfiction/2019-08-29-saving-the-world-saving-ourselves-the-role-of-justice-in-the-environmentalist-movement.md

 narrator: c-s-e-cooney
 published: true
 teaser: "Weighing in at around 5% of the earth’s population, Americans consume over 30% of the world’s resources."
-author-img: grace-villmow.jpg
-author-bio: |
-  Grace Villmow was born and raised in Chicago and is a rising senior at St. John's College.
-Her environmental background comes from her time working with conservation organizations in her home city, her passion for Chicagoland native plants, and catching toads.
-She is the Editor in Chief of _The Epoch Journal_, St. John's College's political journal, and enjoys writing about urban ecology.
 proofread: true
 ---